VimsRocz/IMU/MATLAB/README_pipeline.md

 % results = TRIAD_batch({'IMU_X001.dat','IMU_X002.dat'}, {'GNSS_X001.csv','GNSS_X002.csv'});
 ```

-`TRIAD_batch` resolves file names with `get_data_file`, so the bundled logs are
+`TRIAD_batch` loads each IMU/GNSS pair directly from the repository root.
-found even if you run the command from another folder.
-When more than one
+When more than one pair is processed the function returns a cell array of
-pair is processed the function returns a cell array of result structs, each
+result structs, each matching the corresponding
-matching the corresponding `MATLAB/results/Result_<IMU>_<GNSS>_TRIAD.mat` file.
+`MATLAB/results/Result_<IMU>_<GNSS>_TRIAD.mat` file.

 Dedicated wrappers `run_triad_only.m`, `run_svd_only.m` and
 `run_davenport_only.m` behave like the Python helpers of the same name and